taw10/crystfel/CONTRIBUTING.md

 * Create a merge request on the [DESY GitLab](https://gitlab.desy.de/thomas.white/crystfel), if you have a DESY or [Helmholtz AAI](https://login.helmholtz.de/home/) account.
 * Open a pull request on [Github](https://github.com/taw10/crystfel).
 You will need a (free) Github account for this.
 * Send a patch to me (taw@physics.org).

-The CrystFEL repository on the [DESY Bitbucket](https://stash.desy.de/projects/CRYS/repos/crystfel/) server is now regarded as deprecated.
-Please do not create any new pull requests there.

 All contributions must be under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html), with option to re-distribute under a later GPL version.
 The copyright holder of your contributed code depends on your situation, and we do not require any re-assignment of copyright when contributing.
 In Germany, the copyright holder will probably be your employer.
 Please update the copyright and authorship details at the top of each file you make changes to.
 Including your email address in the source code is optional.